Design and Safety Assessment Review Service - DSARS

 - Safety assessment in support of plant modifications

 - Assessing actions taken to address emerging safety issues

 - Establishing national regulations related to design and safety assessment

 - Periodic safety review

-The DSARS has been developed in support of stated Member States’ needs, and in response to the IAEA Action Plan as well as a review of NSNI services.
+The DSARS has been developed in support of stated Member States’ needs, and in response to the IAEA Action Plan.

 Upon request of a Member State organization the IAEA provides advisory services to review the design safety and safety assessments of power reactors against the IAEA Safety Standards.
 The services include and integrate the following complementary services in key technical safety assessment areas:

 The objective of the Safety Assessment Advisory Programme (SAAP), performed at the request of a Member State embarking on nuclear power, is to advise on the systematic identification of nuclear safety assessment competency and capacity needs for establishing a nuclear power plant (NPP) programme and to support the development of an action plan for competency and capacity building based on the Safety Assessment Education and Training (SAET) Programme.

 The objective of this DSARS module is to provide a detailed review of a reactor’s safety documentation for technical robustness, completeness, and comprehensiveness.
 The scope of this module can be tailored to support Member States’ needs, covering a preliminary safety analysis report, a full safety analysis report, specific chapters of the report, or specific technical topics.
 This can be done in support of licensing, plant modifications, safety upgrades, life extension, or in light of revised IAEA safety assessment and design safety requirements.

 A specific model of DSR, GRSR, is offered for the review of safety cases (completely or partially developed) of new concepts that are not at the licensing stage yet.
 This review is focused on checking the status of the documentation (completeness and comprehensiveness).